Aqib Talib

 Aqib Talib (born February 13, 1986) is an American former professional football player who was a cornerback in the National Football League (NFL).
-He played college football at the University of Kansas, where he received consensus All-American honors, and was drafted by the Tampa Bay Buccaneers in the first round of the 2008 NFL Draft.
+He played college football for the Kansas Jayhawks, earning unanimous All-American honors.
+He was selected by the Tampa Bay Buccaneers in the first round of the 2008 NFL draft.
 Talib also played for the New England Patriots, Denver Broncos, and Los Angeles Rams, winning Super Bowl 50 with Denver.
-In 2020, he made his debut as an analyst for NFL on Fox.
+In 2020, he made his debut as an analyst for the NFL on Fox.

-Early life and education
+Early life

 Aqib Talib was born in Cleveland, Ohio, to parents Theodore Henry and Okolo Talib in a Muslim household.
 Talib is the youngest of four siblings; he has two older sisters, Saran and Kai, and an older brother, Yaqub.
 As the youngest of four children, he was named Aqib which means "the last one" in Arabic.
 His last name, Talib, means "student."
 Aqib's parents divorced when he was young, and he spent much of his childhood between Ohio and New Jersey.
 When Talib was in the eighth grade, his mother moved to Richardson, Texas, with him and his older brother.

 Talib attended Berkner High School in Richardson, Texas, and lettered in football, basketball, and track.
 In football, as a senior, he was named Berkner High School's Defensive Back of the Year while garnering first-team all-district and first-team all-city honors.
 In track & field, he was a member of the 4 × 100m (43.05) and 4 × 200m (1:32.77) relay squads.

 As a college football prospect during his senior year, Talib was rated as a two-star recruit by Rivals.com.
 He was recruited by Kansas, Wyoming, Tulsa, Arizona, Kansas State, and Baylor.
 He chose to sign a National Letter of Intent to play for Kansas.